dashaw/mle_prep/neetcode_150/README.md

 ##### Linked List
 * reverse-linked-list (easy): example how to use linkedlist class and reverse
 * merge-two-sorted-list (easy): oof I really do not like linkedlist questions, they're simply but I always seem to mess something up
+* reorder (medium): this _seems_ like an easy problem in terms of getting an approach, but actually completing it is a tad confusing for me.
+I think I'm having troubles understandanding how manipulation in place is occuring

 ##### Backtracking
 * subsets (medium): dfs, recursion, 2^n